apache/airflow/README.md

 * **Airflow Providers**: SemVer rules apply to changes in the particular provider's code only.
   SemVer MAJOR and MINOR versions for the packages are independent from Airflow version.
   For example `google 4.1.0` and `amazon 3.0.3` providers can happily be installed with `Airflow 2.1.1`.
-If there are any requirements between providers and Airflow packages, they are present in providers as `install_requires` limitations.
+If there are limits of cross-dependencies between providers and Airflow packages, they are present in providers as `install_requires` limitations.
 We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will be sometimes breaking changes that might make some, or all